ukff/kyma-environment-broker/docs/contributor/07-10-runtime-reconciler.md

 ## Details

-Currently, there is one task for Runtime Reconciler.
-It reconciles BTP Manager Secrets on Kyma runtimes.
-It can do it in two ways:

-* By implementation with the usage of Runtime Watcher, which sends events about changes of the Secret from a Kyma runtime to Kyma Environment Broker (KEB) in real time.
-* With a job, which periodically loops over all instances from the KEB database; each instance has an existing assigned Runtime ID; the job checks if the Secret on the Kyma runtime matches the credentials from the KEB database.
+Runtime Reconciler reconciles BTP Manager Secrets on Kyma runtimes with a job, which periodically loops over all instances from the KEB database.
+Each instance has an existing assigned Runtime ID.
+The job checks if the Secret on the Kyma runtime matches the credentials from the KEB database.

+> [!NOTE]
+> If you modify or delete the `sap-btp-manager` Secret, it is modified back to its previous settings or regenerated within up to 24 hours.
+However, if the Secret is labeled with `kyma-project.io/skip-reconciliation: "true"`, the job skips the reconciliation for this Secret.

 ## Prerequisites